ucsd-cse130/wi20/lectures/00-hello.md

 ## What is CSE 130 **not** about?

 Learning...

-- JavaScript in January
+- JavaScript in April
-- Haskell in February
+- Haskell in May
-- C++ in March
+- C++ in June

-- etc.
+etc.

 ## Who am I?

 [Ranjit Jhala](https://ranjitjhala.github.io/)

-Professor at CSE since 2005
+- Professor at CSE since 2005

-### My Research

-- Software Verification: how to prove software is doing the right thing?
+- Research: Tools and Techniques to make programs better

 <br>
 <br>